AyuushJee/Graph-Visulizer/README.md

 # Graph-Visulizer
-Navigate more on Different types of Graphs
+Navigate Different types of Plots and Graphs-
+Bar Plots
+Line PLots
+Scatter Plots
+Histogram
+Visualize graphs

+Also, implemented the Dijstra's Algorithm in finding the shortest path using NetworkX library